averos-io/averos-io.github.io/_docs/getting-started-citizen-developer/02-prerequisites.md

 Before starting to create our application we first have to look at the business requirements and see what are the capablities and features that we are going to implement in our application. <br/>
 Once the application requirements are defined, we will move on to the design step where we will specify our application in a design close to [UML Language](https://en.wikipedia.org/wiki/Unified_Modeling_Language "UML Language") using `Averos Designer`, then finally generate it. <br/>

-These topics will be explained in the next chapter.
+These topics will be explained in the next sections.